Want to free up your Working Capital?

 If goods or materials are held off site and paid for by the beneficiary, the bond responds if the goods or materials are not available when required for use in the contract.

-You have the option of applying for bonds individually and supplying extended company details each time or alternately you can set up a facility with the insurer whereby your company details are held on file and requesting a bond is simply a matter of completing a short form with the specific bond details.
+- You can set up a facility with the insurer whereby your company details are held on file and to request a bond you simply complete a short form with the specific bond details.